restic/restic/doc/manual_rest.rst

       migrate       Apply migrations
       mount         Mount the repository
-      prune         Remove unneeded data from the repository rebuild-index Build a new index file
+      prune         Remove unneeded data from the repository rebuild-index Build a new index
       recover       Recover data from the repository
       restore       Extract the data from a snapshot self-update   Update the restic binary